zhangjbig/VirusImmu/README.md

     Model_name = 'VirusImmu'

 ### Use the E-descriptor to represent protein sequences
         Model.descriptor_made_txt(content)
         input: Protein sequences in text format(content)
         output: the results represented by the E-descriptor, the output address is：./data/test/descriptor_result/result.csv

 ### ACC transformation
         Model.ACC_caculated()
         output: the result of ACC transformation, the output address is ./data/test/acc_result/E_ACC_l=8.csv

 ### immunogenicity prediction by our model
-'python Run.py main()'
+        python Run.py main()
         output: the predicted result of the 'xxxx' model for the input protein sequence, the output address is: ./output/result.csv